A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Day 3 Overnight Train to Myitkyina

-Train to Myitkyina left Mandadaly at 11:30 am, and arrives the next day morning at 11.
+Train to Myitkyina left Mandadaly at 11:30 am, and arrives the next morning at 11.

 Myitkyina is the capital of the Kachin state, with the majority converted to Christians.
-Open-fire persisted between the government military and Kachin Independent Army, many areas are restricted to tourists.
+Open-fire persisted between the government military and the Kachin Independent Army, many areas are restricted to tourists.
 It is not currently permitted for foreigners to travel to Myitkyina by boat.

 Where to Stay?